I’m a feminist. But I haven’t always been.

 There’s a third layer to the male privilege I have known – evangelical Christian male privilege.
 This is about much more than Christianity’s centuries-old internal debate over whether women can preach or be priests, pastors, or elders.
-(For the record, I strongly say they can; to be geeky, I believe a consistent, grammatical-historical hermeneutic leads to an egalitarian interpretation of the Bible.
-Like I said, geeeeeky.)
+(For the record, I strongly say they can; to be geeky, I believe a consistent, grammatical-historical hermeneutic leads to an egalitarian interpretation of the Bible.)

-The Christian male privilege of which I speak is subtle yet pervasive.
-It’s the way that American evangelicals often teach boys and men to dream of doing big things for God and to have a huge impact for good in the world.
+Christian male privilege is subtle yet pervasive.
+American evangelicals often teach boys and men to dream of doing big things for God and to have a huge impact for good in the world.
 Christian girls and women, from what I’ve witnessed in nearly 40 years of church life, don’t receive half as much encouragement to do the same.
-They are often steered instead toward leadership in smaller, more localized endeavors, usually within a church’s own programs.
+They are often steered toward leadership in smaller, more localized endeavors, usually within a church’s own programs.

 I am not saying that helping one’s fellow human beings on a local scale is any less important than doing it on a larger scale.
-Both are equally important.
 But it’s been my experience that evangelical Christian boys and men are urged to have a sense of adventure about their spiritual pursuits and acts of service, while girls and women are often encouraged toward seemingly safer spiritual activities.

-I was raised in that very same evangelical subculture.
+I was raised in that same evangelical subculture.
 Also part of that subculture: almost all of the Christian leaders I knew were men.
-Further, nearly all the tales I heard of historic Christian deeds, like the abolition of slavery in Great Britain, were about men.
-It was easy for me, then, to explore Christian spirituality with wildness of heart while dreaming of changing the lives of thousands – to be the next Billy Graham or Martin Luther King, Jr., as it were.
-Numerous Christian women I have known have not experienced that kind of support.
+Nearly all the tales I heard of historic Christian deeds, like the abolition of slavery in Great Britain, were about men.
+It was easy for me, then, to explore Christian spirituality with a wildness of heart while dreaming of changing the lives of thousands – of being the next Billy Graham or Martin Luther King, Jr. Most Christian women I have known have not experienced that kind of support.

 But male Christian privilege didn’t end for me as a youth.
-In seminary, which is a Christian grad school for training ministers and scholars, probably 75 percent of my classmates and basically all of my professors were men.
-In contrast to a number of seminary women I’ve known, I didn’t feel out of place, nor did I endure suspicions that I was there to find a Christian spouse.
+In seminary, probably 75 percent of my classmates and basically all of my professors were men.
+In contrast to the seminary women I’ve known, I didn’t feel out of place or endure suspicions that I was there to find a Christian spouse.
 I didn’t have to deal with uninvited comments like “I don’t know why you’re not married yet.”
-I didn’t have anyone question me about why I wasn’t content with the roles God had designed for my gender, and at no time did I experience fellow students walking out of preaching class as I began to give my sermon.
+I wasn’t questioned about why I wasn’t content with the roles God had designed for my gender, and at no time did I experience fellow students walking out of preaching class as I began to give my sermon.